denised/cblock/readme.md

     }
 ```

-Or, if you are loading some javascript, include a snippet like this at the appropriate location:
+Or, if you are loading some custom javascript, include a snippet like this at the appropriate location:

 ```javascript
     if ( /* it is Tuesday, or whatever */ ) {